michelfernandez/cove/site/content/english/identify.md

 {{% content %}}
 {{% heading %}}
 # We identify you <br class="hide-for-mobile">with the ID app by Swisscom
 Four short steps to get you started signing.
+All you need is a mobile phone <br class="hide-for-mobile">and a valid travel document (Valid passport or identity card).
 {{% /heading %}}

 {{< row >}}